-- applicable retail rate.
-(Priority: Low.
-First reported 2015.
-Status: Not adopted.) - The MMU recommends that the tariff rules for demand response clarify that a resource and its CSP, if any, must notify PJM of material changes affecting the capability of the resource to perform as registered and must terminate or modify registrations that are no longer capable of responding to PJM dispatch directives at defined levels because load has been reduced or eliminated, as in the case of bankrupt and/or out of service facilities.
+- The MMU recommends that the tariff rules for demand response clarify that a resource and its CSP, if any, must notify PJM of material changes affecting the capability of the resource to perform as registered and must terminate or modify registrations that are no longer capable of responding to PJM dispatch directives at defined levels because load has been reduced or eliminated, as in the case of bankrupt and/or out of service facilities.
 (Priority: Medium.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that there be only one demand response product in the capacity market, with an obligation to respond when called for any hour of the delivery year.
 (Priority: High.
 First reported 2011.
-Status: Partially adopted.32) - The MMU recommends that the lead times for demand resources be shortened to 30 minutes with a one hour minimum dispatch for all resources.
+Status: Partially adopted.) - The MMU recommends that the lead times for demand resources be shortened to 30 minutes with a one hour minimum dispatch for all resources.
 (Priority: Medium.
 First reported 2013.
 Status: Partially adopted.) - The MMU recommends setting the baseline for measuring capacity compliance under winter compliance at the customers' PLC, similar to GLD, to avoid double counting.
 (Priority: High.
 First reported 2010.
 Status: Partially adopted.) - The MMU recommends the Relative Root Mean Squared Test be required for all demand resources with a CBL.
 (Priority: Low.
 First reported 2017.
 Status: Partially adopted.) - The MMU recommends that the limits imposed on the pre-emergency and emergency demand response share of the synchronized reserve market be eliminated.
 (Priority: Medium.
 First reported 2018.
 Status: Adopted 2022.) - The MMU recommends that 30 minute preemergency and emergency demand response be considered to be 30 minute reserves.
 (Priority: Medium.
 First reported 2018.
-Status: Not adopted.) - The MMU recommends that energy efficiency resources (EE) not be included in the capacity market and that PJM should ensure that the impact of EE measures on the load forecast is incorporated immediately rather than with the existing lag.
+Status: Not adopted.) - The MMU recommends that energy efficiency resources (EE) not be included in the capacity market mechanism and that PJM should ensure that the impact of EE measures on the load forecast is